stuart-bradley/Beast-Borrowing-Plugin/README.md

 There are a number of other tests in the class that produce `csv` files, which are in turn used to validate various portions of the plugin in R.

-## Explanation of the Input/Output Files.
+## Explanation of the Input/Output Files

 ### The BEAST File